ali5ter/homebrew-vke-cli/README.md

 # VMware Kubernetes Engine CLI Homebrew Tap
-This is a [Homebrew][brew] tap for formulae installing the VKE CLI on macOS.
+This is a [Homebrew](brew.sh) tap for formulae installing the VKE CLI on macOS.